Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ### Query parameters {#query-parameters}

-Optional list of query parameters
+Optional list of query parameters.

 A query parameter consists of a field, followed by a `:` and a value.
 The query parameters section starts with `[QueryStringParams]`.
 Contrary to query parameters in the url, each value in the query parameters section is not url encoded.

 {% raw %}
 ```hurl